atlefren/SpatialBB/readme.md

 Tests
 -----
-The [buster.js](http://www.busterjs.org/) is used for writing the tests for SpatialBB.
+The [buster.js](http://www.busterjs.org/) library is used for writing the tests for SpatialBB.
 Be sure to set up buster.js correctly to run tests